canonical/charmed-kubeflow-uats/README.md

 tox -e kubeflow-local
 ```

-#### Run MlFlow UATs
+#### Run Mlflow UATs

-In order to only run the tests that test integration with MLFlow, you can use the
+In order to only run the tests that test integration with MLflow, you can use the
 dedicated `mlflow` tox test environment:

 ```bash